 - If making a claim under The Human Rights Act, the time limit is one year

-How long will my injury compensation claim take to process?
+How long will my public injury compensation claim take to process?

 Personal injury cases vary in circumstances and so it's difficult to pinpoint exactly how long a single case will take to complete.
 In part, it will depend on how complex the case is and how severe the injuries are.
 Another factor which will determine how long a case will take is whether or not responsibility is accepted by the other side.

-Will my compensation cover the cost of damaged clothing or personal items affected by the accident?
+Will my compensation cover the cost of damaged clothing or personal items affected by the public injury?

 Can I make a claim on behalf of someone else who has been injured in an accident in a public place?